The Efficacy of Semantics-Preserving Transformations in Self-Supervised Learning for Medical Ultrasound: Additional Random Crop and Resize Experiments

 \section{Additional Random Crop and Resize Experiments}

 The C\&R transform encourages pretrained representations to be invariant to scale.
 It is also believed that the C\&R transform instills invariance between global and local views or between disjoint views of the same object type~\cite{chen2020simple}.
 While the minimum area of the crop determines the magnitude of the scaling transformations, the aspect ratio range dictates the difference in distortion in both axes of the image.
-The default aspect ratio range is $[0.75, 1.\overline{33}]$.
-We pretrained with the AugUS-D pipeline using a fixed aspect range of $1$ and $c=0.08$, which resulted in test AUC of $0.971$ for {\tt AB} and $0.881$ for {\tt PE}.
-Compared to the regular AugUS-D that uses the default aspect ratio range (Table~5), {\tt AB} test AUC is unchanged; however, {\tt PE} test AUC decreased by $0.016$.
+The default aspect ratio range is $[0.75, 1.33]$.
+We pretrained with the AugUS-D pipeline using a fixed aspect range of $1$ and $c=0.08$, which resulted in test AUC of $0.971$ for {\tt AB} and $0.881$ for {\tt PE} in the LC training setting.
+Compared to the regular AugUS-D that uses the default aspect ratio range (Table~\ref{tab:augus-internal-test-results}), {\tt AB} test AUC remained unchanged, and {\tt PE} test AUC decreased by $0.005$.

 Lastly, we conducted pretraining on LUSData using only the C\&R transformation; that is, the data augmentation pipeline was \textit{[B00]}.
 Recent work by Moutakanni~\etal~\cite{moutakanniyou2024} suggests that, with sufficient quantities of training data, competitive performance in downstream computer vision tasks can be achieved using crop and resize as the sole transformation in joint embedding SSL.
 Linear evaluation of a feature extractor pretrained with only C\&R yielded test AUC of $0.964$ and $0.874$ on {\tt AB} and {\tt PE}, respectively.
-Compared to the linear evaluations presented in Section~4, these metrics are greater than those achieved using AugUS-O, but less than thse achieved with BYOL or AugUS-D. It is evident that C\&R is a powerful transformation for detecting local objects.
+Compared to the linear evaluations presented in Section~4, these metrics are greater than those achieved using AugUS-O, but less than those achieved with StandardAug or AugUS-D. It is evident that C\&R is a powerful transformation for detecting local objects.